-Michael Twee
+Michael New

-Statement of Compliance with the UK Corporate Governance Code 2018 our stakeholders.
-With this in mind, the Company has applied the main principles of the Code throughout the year.
-However, given the structure of the Group - we are a public listed company but still very much a family-controlled concern there are some provisions of the Code where we do not comply but where we do consider our governance framework remains appropriate.
-These are summarised in the table below.
+Statement of Compliance with the UK Corporate Governance Code 2018

+The Board is committed to maintaining effective corporate governance and integrity, enabling us to deliver our strategy for the long term benefit of all our stakeholders.
+With this in mind, the Company has applied the main principles of the Code throughout the year However, given the structure of the Group - we are a public listed company but still very much a family-controlled concern

+- there are some provisions of the Code where we do not comply but where we do consider our governance framework remains appropriate.
+These are summarised in the table below